 - Finally, gently lift the battery out of its casing from the lawn mower and place it in a cool, dry place.

 Removing the battery is not the only way of protecting your lawn mower battery for the winter.
 You also need a good storage place.

 Keeping your battery clean is a crucial part of caring for the lawn mower battery in the winter.
 The most critical point for cleaning a lawn mower battery is any exposed parts and the battery terminals.

 Over time, dirt builds up around the battery and should be cleaned off.
 Also, the terminals may get corroded.
 Corrosion is especially bad during cold and wet winter months and gets even worse when the lawn mower battery has a build-up of dirt and grime on the walls and terminals.

-Terminals on a battery are the most sensitive part for weathering and dirt.
-The sensitive nature of battery terminals means that cleaning is one of the easiest and most effective ways of prolonging the battery’s:
+Terminals on a battery are the most sensitive part to weathering and dirt.
+The sensitive nature of battery terminals means that cleaning is one of the easiest and most effective ways of prolonging the battery:

 - Charge potential

 A dirty terminal causes moisture to corrode the metal much more quickly.
 A quick fix for a dirty battery terminal is cleaning it with a cleaning agent and a wire brush or toothbrush.